HorizenOfficial/horizen-docs/docs/2-migration/04-dump-execution.md

     - For EON:
         - filters out the smart contracts addresses and the stakes belonging to smart contracts
+        - merge the EON staked ZEN to EOA balances
         - filters out addresses with 0 balance and no stakes
         - filters out the 0x0000000000000000000000000000000000000000 account
         - transforms the balances in "wei" format (1 ZEN = 1 with 18 zeros)
         - include the automapped addresses
         - orders the addresses alphabetically

 The result of the script will be two restore artifacts: